lukejcollins/nix-multi-system-flake/README.md

 ## How the Configuration Works

-The configuration is hierarchical, with root-level configuration files (`configuration.nix` & `home.nix`) that set up general settings and package installations that are OS agnostic.
-Each system type (NixOS and macOS) then has its own directory with specific configurations for personal and work environments.
+The configuration is hierarchical, with root-level configuration files (`home.nix`) that set up general settings and package installations that are OS agnostic.
+Each system type (baremetal and virtual) then has its own directory with specific configurations for personal and work environments where relevant.

 ### Root Configuration

-The root `configuration.nix` and `home.nix` files include settings and packages common to all systems.
+The root `home.nix` includes settings and packages common to all systems.
 This is where you define the core configuration, such as allowed packages, basic system settings, and shared services.
+The intention is to shift more and more packages up to here where possible over time.

 ### NixOS Configuration